gobicycle/bicycle/manual_testing_plan.md

 - COMMENT :

 26. -[ ] Checked
-- TEST    : Replenish the TON and Jetton deposit from the masterchain wallet and check it by `/v1/history{?user_id,currency,limit,offset}` method.
+- TEST    : Replenish the TON deposit from the masterchain wallet and check it by `/v1/history{?user_id,currency,limit,offset}` method.
 - RESULT  : The sender's address must be displayed correctly in the history.
 - COMMENT :